sylefeb/Silice/projects/ram-ice-v/README.md

   );
 ```

 We know have two 32-bits memory interfaces, one for each CPUs.
-Almost there, but first let's add the instructions caches:
+Almost there, but first let's add the instruction caches:

 ```c
   // basic instruction caches